-“How did you become you?” he found himself asking, rather out loud.
+‘How did you become you?’ he caught himself asking, rather loudly.

 He took his time.

 She was the slightly unusual type—his type.
 She could probably open her heart as wide as it’d go and close it just the same in a matter of minutes.
 He could feel the intensity from across the table.
 He could’ve felt it from across the room, too.
 All it took was one look at her to see it.
 He knew most people didn’t see it.
 Most people don’t really look.
 But it didn’t take him long from seeing her to wanting to see everything about her.